unexist/blog/_drafts/nomad.md

 A simple solution here is probably to configure different instances and set a fixed port for each, but we can also use the [dynamic port][] feature of [Nomad][]:

-We first have to remove the static port from our job definition, so by basically removing all static configuration [Nomad][] picks the ports for us now:
+We first have to remove the static port from our [job][] definition, so by basically removing all configuration [Nomad][] picks the ports for us now:

 ###### **HCL**